Trevor Harley

 Trevor Harley is emeritus chair of Cognitive Psychology.
-His primary research is in the psychology of language.
+His primary research is in the psychology of language and consciousness.
 From 2003 until 2016 he was Head and Dean of the School of Psychology at the University of Dundee, Scotland, United Kingdom.
-He is author of "The Psychology of Language", currently in its fourth edition, published by Psychology Press, and "Talking the talk", a book about the psychology of language (psycholinguistics) aimed at a more general audience.
+He is author of several books, including "The Psychology of Language", currently in its fourth edition, published by Psychology Press, "Talking the talk", a book about the psychology of language (psycholinguistics) aimed at a more general audience, "The Science of Consciousness", a general text on consciousness, and "The Psychology of Weather", about how weather affects behaviour.
+He is a Fellow of the British Psychological Society.

 Biography

 Career

 Trevor Harley was born in 1958 in London and grew up near Southampton.
 He was educated at Price's Grammar School, Fareham.
 His undergraduate degree was in Natural Sciences at St John's College in the University of Cambridge.
 He stayed at Cambridge to study for his PhD under the supervision of Brian Butterworth.
 His PhD was on "Slips of the tongue and what they tell us about speech production".

 For his PhD and later research he collected a corpus of several thousand naturally occurring speech errors, and focused on one word substitutes for another (e.g. saying "pass the pepper" instead of "pass the salt").
 He concluded that speech production is an interactive, parallel process, leading him to an interest in connectionist modeling, and research on computational modeling, ageing, and metacognition.

 After his PhD he took a temporary lectureship at the University of Dundee.
 He then moved to the University of Warwick, where he stayed until 1996, then moving to a Senior Lectureship at Dundee.
-He was awarded a personal chair in 2003, and became Head of Department in the same year, and later Dean in 2006.
+He was awarded a personal chair in cognitive psychology in 2003, and became head of department in the same year, and later dean in 2006.

 In addition to his academic work, he is an author of a novel, Dirty old rascal (ISBN 9781445226224), a fantasy about a cook set in the strange Castle where no misdeed goes unpunished.
 Harley has published an article, Why the earth is almost flat: Imaging and the death of cognitive psychology.
-He has recently performed as a stand-up comic, performing at the Edinburgh Fringe in 2013.
+He has performed as a stand-up comic, performing at the Edinburgh Fringe in 2013.